 Before you buy oil based paints, you should look for quality acrylic paints that can achieve the same results.
 If you have to use an oil paint, look for “waterborne alkyds” that only require soap and water to cleanup

 When you can't avoid using oil paints, it's best to buy decent throw away brushes.
 They'll cost around $7 at a hardware store, and then you can throw them away when you've finished your oil painting.
-It makes a lot more sense to throw a cheaper brush away, than buying an $18 paint brush and spending 20 minutes cleaning it with thinner according to Colin who said it's way more complicated than water.
-You're also stuck with a quart or half gallon of waste thinner, that you have to dispose of in an ethical way.
+It makes a lot more sense to throw a cheaper brush away, than buying an $18 paint brush and spending 20 minutes cleaning it.
+Using a paint thinner to clean the brush is more complicated than water, according to Colin.
+You're also stuck with a quart or half gallon of wasted paint thinner that you have to dispose of in an ethical way.
 Make sense?